matsui-lab/mixMuscleSynergy/README.md

 Both approaches can handle heterogeneous data, grouping subjects (or trials) into different synergy “clusters,” each with its own synergy loadings.

-Compared to a single global factor/PCA decomposition, mixture-based approaches can uncover fundamentally different synergy patterns in subpopulations (e.g. half the subjects might use synergy pattern A, the other half synergy pattern B).
+Compared to a single global factor/PCA decomposition, mixture-based approaches can uncover fundamentally different synergy patterns in subpopulations (e.g. half the subjects might use synergy pattern A, the other half synergy pattern B)

 ## 2. Method Overview and Effective Use Cases